 It may seem counterintuitive for hypertension to be a cause.
 As stated previously, more blood flow to the penis makes it larger and stiffer.

-The problem with having high blood pressure though is that the increased pressure damages blood vessels within the body.
-This includes the crucial vessels within the penis.
+The problem with high blood pressure is that the increased pressure damages blood vessels within the body.
+It includes the crucial vessels within the penis.
 If damaged enough, they become too narrow to let any blood in.

 Additionally, this pressure also makes it so that the muscles in the penis cannot relax.
-This means that less space is made for the blood to come rushing in.
+It means less space is made for the blood to come rushing in.

 Hypertension also brings with it several other factors that serve to complicate the erection.
-Apart from the flow of blood, hypertensive males tend to have low testosterone.
-This hormone plays a big factor in arousal and subsequently an erection.
+Apart from blood flow, hypertensive males tend to have low testosterone.
+This hormone plays a significant factor in arousal and subsequently an erection.

 Ironically, certain medicines that help treat hypertension also contribute to the dysfunction of erections.

 For instance, diuretics decrease the flow of blood to the penis.
-At the same time, taking this pill decreases the amount of zinc in the body, a vitamin that is needed to create testosterone.
+At the same time, taking this pill reduces the amount of zinc in the body, a vitamin needed to create testosterone.

 Another one is beta-blockers.
 They weaken how bodies respond to impulses from the nerves.